 With the bogies detached, the coach body was then sprayed in primer to check for defects and act as a key for its final livery.
 Once dry, two coats of GWR Cream were applied and later, after masking, the lower body was sprayed in Chocolate.
 The inside of the coach body was then brush painted in Humbrol walnut and the whole left to dry thoroughly.
-The door droplights were later painted in a dark tan/mahogany colour [this can be seen in a photograph above] and the underframe and coach ends sprayed satin black.
+The door droplights were later painted in a dark tan/mahogany colour [this can be seen in a photograph a little way above] and the underframe and coach ends sprayed satin black.
 Once all of the paintwork had hardened thoroughly, the lettering and coat of arms were applied.
 These transfers are waterslide, made by Fox Transfers and of the correct font and colour.
 As far as I am aware, nobody else makes the correct pattern for these coaches.
 They are extremely easy to apply.
 Finally, in terms of decoration, before spraying the body with satin varnish, the brasswork was picked out in brass paint and a thin gold line was applied along the coach at the boundary of the chocolate and cream.
-Incidentally, the loose door moulding was also painted as above.
+Incidentally, the still-loose door moulding was also painted as above.

 Next, the windows were flush-glazed using an SEFinecast product [their Triang Clerestory 3rd. pack].
 Each window was glazed individually and the units were fixed in place with Johnson’s ‘Klear’.
 Once these had set in place, the two end compartments at each end were fitted with pull-down blinds, all fitted at different heights on each side.
 The long centre compartment was fitted with curtains, again modelled in different positions, and hung from thin brass rod.
 The pull-down blinds were made from manilla card and the curtains cut from some real window blind material [to give them some texture].
 Compartment partitions were then cut from plastic card, painted dark brown and glued in place.
 Furnishing could now commence.